Grace McCallum: 2017

-Senior

 2018

 McCallum turned senior 2018 and was officially added to the senior national team when she was named to the team to compete at the 2018 Pacific Rim Gymnastics Championships.
 There she won gold in the team and all-around finals and won silver on vault and floor exercise.
 McCallum also competed at the 2018 City of Jesolo Trophy where she placed fifth in the all-around, fifth on vault, and third on floor exercise.

 In early July, McCallum competed at the American Classic, where she only competed on uneven bars and balance beam.
 She finished second and ninth respectively.

 Later that month, McCallum competed at the GK US Classic, where she placed eleventh in the all-around.
 She also placed eighteenth on bars, twelfth on beam, and tied for seventh on floor with Shania Adams.

-In August McCallum competed at the National Championships where she placed fourth in the all-around, behind Simone Biles, Morgan Hurd, and Riley McCusker.
+In August, McCallum competed at the National Championships where she placed fourth in the all-around, behind Simone Biles, Morgan Hurd, and Riley McCusker.
 She also finished fourth on floor exercise, sixth on uneven bars, and fifth on balance beam.
 On August 20 McCallum was named to the team to compete at the Pan American Championships alongside Jade Carey, Trinity Thomas, Kara Eaker, and Shilese Jones.
 There she won gold in the team finals, all-around, and uneven bars and won bronze on vault and balance beam.
 She had the fourth highest score on floor exercise.
 Her all-around score of 57.000 during the team final was the second-highest international score in the world in 2018, behind only all-around champion Biles.

-In October McCallum participated in the Worlds Team Selection Camp.
-During the competition she placed second on floor exercise behind Biles, third in the all-around behind Biles and McCusker, fifth on balance beam and vault, and seventh on uneven bars.
+In October, McCallum participated in the Worlds Team Selection Camp.
+During the competition, she placed second on floor exercise behind Biles, third in the all-around behind Biles and McCusker, fifth on balance beam and vault, and seventh on uneven bars.
 The following day she was named to the team to compete at the 2018 World Championships alongside Biles, Hurd, McCusker, Eaker, and alternate Ragan Smith.

 During qualifications the US qualified in first place to the team final.
 Individually McCallum qualified as the second reserve to the vault final and placed seventh on floor exercise, but did not qualify due to teammates Biles and Hurd scoring higher.
 During the team final McCallum competed on only vault and floor exercise.
 She contributed 14.533 and 13.633 respectively towards the USA's team total.
 USA won gold with a score of 171.629, 8.766 points ahead of second-place Russia, beating previous margin of victory records set in the open-ended code of points era at the 2014 World Championships (6.693) and the 2016 Olympic Games (8.209).